-- The main agenda of opting for short term finance for a business is to get fund for working capital so that the cycle runs efficiently and the fund does not become the hurdle in the day to day business.
+- The main agenda of opting for short term finance for a business is to get funds for working capital so that the cycle runs efficiently and the fund does not become the hurdle in the day to day business.

 - If the person is unable to repay the loan then it will affect its credit score as well

 Short term loans are very helpful not only for businesses but also for individuals.
 For business, this resolves the problem of sudden cash flow and in the same line, it resolves the problem of an emergency fund for the individual.
-The consequences of nonpayment of installment of short term loan can be very dangerous as not only it will affect the credit score but will increase the financial burden and hurdle in day to day business operation.
+The consequences of nonpayment of the installment of short term loans can be very dangerous as not only it will affect the credit score but will increase the financial burden and hurdle in day to day business operation.
 It is advisable to properly go through the projected business and cash flow before opting for finance.